ULJA51010 - LEAP Japanese 1

 - Timetable: Timetable for the course

 This course is for absolute beginners.
-It is designed for those who wish to attain a basic understanding of the Japanese language covering four skills: listening, speaking, reading and writing.
-It aims to introduce students to the rules of pronunciation, the basics of language structure and the basics of Japanese grammar.
+It is designed for those who wish to attain a basic understanding of the Japanese language covering four skills: listening, speaking, reading, and writing.
+It aims to introduce students to the rules of pronunciation, the basics of language structure, and the basics of Japanese grammar.

 The course will also introduce students to the syllabic hiragana and katakana scripts and the kanji characters.

-Students will also acquire limited vocabulary to be able to read simple texts and conduct basic everyday conversation in key areas of everyday communication.
+Students will also acquire limited vocabulary to be able to read simple texts and conduct a basic everyday conversation in key areas of everyday communication.

 Upon successful completion of the course, students should be able to: